Q: What decision did the BSA make regarding girls’ involvement in the organization?

 Q: When will the name change be effective?

-The scheduled launch date for Scouts BSA is February 1, 2019.
+The launch date for Scouts BSA was February 1, 2019.

 Q: What will the members of the program be called?

 Just as today, they will be called Scouts.
 For example, “I’m in Scouts BSA, so I am a Scout.”